Learn more about Spodek Law Group and how we can help with your case.

 Consider some real-world examples:

-United States v.
+- United States v.
 Paul J. Roberts: The CEO of Kubient, Inc., pleaded guilty to an accounting fraud scheme that inflated the company’s revenue and misrepresented the performance of key products.
 While the headline focused on the CEO, the underlying conduct involved accounting decisions that prosecutors argued crossed the line from aggressive to criminal.
-(Source)

-U.S. Navy Shipbuilder Pleads Guilty: A shipbuilder pleaded guilty to a financial accounting fraud scheme that involved obstructing a Defense Department audit.
+- U.S. Navy Shipbuilder Pleads Guilty: A shipbuilder pleaded guilty to a financial accounting fraud scheme that involved obstructing a Defense Department audit.
 The accountant’s role was central to the scheme, highlighting how accounting manipulation can become the centerpiece of a criminal case.
-(Source)

 SEC Referrals and the DOJ Pipeline

-The SEC’s enforcement division has a long history of targeting accountants and auditors for alleged violations of GAAP (Generally Accepted Accounting Principles) and improper revenue recognition.
+The SEC’s enforcement division has a long history of targeting accountants and auditors for alleged violations of GAAP and improper revenue recognition.
 When the SEC discovers what they believe to be accounting irregularities, they often refer these matters to the DOJ, which can lead to criminal charges.
 This pipeline from SEC civil enforcement to DOJ criminal prosecution has been a critical component in holding accountants and auditors accountable.

 The Role of Auditors

 Auditors play a critical role in the financial ecosystem by providing independent assurance on the accuracy of a company’s financial statements.
 However, when auditors fail to detect or report accounting irregularities, they can become targets of SEC enforcement actions.
 The SEC has made it clear that auditors who overlook or ignore internal control weaknesses, or who fail to properly audit a company’s revenue recognition practices, can face civil and even criminal penalties.
-The SEC’s enforcement division has emphasized that auditors have a duty to ensure the integrity of financial statements and that their failure to do so can have serious consequences.

-The “85% Rule” and Sentencing Realities
+The 85 Percent Rule and Sentencing Realities

 The Asset Forfeiture Risk